dopeboy/curriculum-2.0/unitsYear2/3-playingCards/README.md

 ~~A note to curriculum writers: A one to two paragraph scope of the project.
 Which concepts are being introduced?
 Which concepts are being revisited?
 What will the students gain while completing this assignment? etc..~~

 #Before Class
 ~~A note to curriculum writers: How can the teacher best prepare for this lesson?
 Provide a list of things that must be known/ prepared before walking into the class.~~
+~~Also be sure to include a stater and solution sample code.~~

 ##Vocabulary
 ~~A note to curriculum writers: list any new terms here~~